The following are the Kentucky veterans’ benefits programs for 2018 and 2019 in the areas of education, employment, housing and healthcare.

-In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the states.
-The following are the Kentucky veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, there are veterans’ benefits programs provided by the state of Kentucky.

 Kentucky Tuition Waiver Benefits

 A waiver of tuition is an education benefit provided by the Commonwealth of Kentucky in recognition of military service of certain Kentucky veterans.

 The tuition waiver is provided for:

 - unremarried widows & widowers.